Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update
 **Message:** The name server manager role for %host% has been accepted by %handle%
 **ResData type:** `host:panData`
+**Trigger:** During a name server handover, the role was accepted by the new name server manager.

 <details>
 <summary>Show XML example</summary>